Why Use External Storage

 Capacity Up to 26TB Up to 26TB Similar in maximum capacities

 Although the table clearly shows that SSDs prove to be favourable in almost every comparison when compared to HDDs, however some of these parameters are not as straight-forward when it comes to external rather than internal storage.
-For example, the latency may be minimal in SSDs however if used in a network connected storage device, factors such as network speed and volume of other network traffic will affect data access times much more than the latency of the SSD itself.
-Similarly noise is less important if an external storage device is housed in a data centre and the lower cost of HDDs may prove a better choice for archiving data.
-We’ll cover these considerations in more detail later in this guide, when we consider each type of external storage device in more depth.
+For example noise is less important if an external storage device is housed in a datacentre and the lower cost of HDDs may prove a better choice for archiving data.
+We’ll cover these considerations in more detail later in the next section, when we consider each type of external storage device in more depth.

 Types of External Storage Devices

-In this section we’ll look at the various types of external storage devices that are available and how they differ from each other.
-We’ll focus on their features, uses, advantages and disadvantages and show their relative cost.
+There are various types of external storage devices that differ from each other in their features, uses, advantages and disadvantages and relative cost.
+The below tabs explore each in more detail.

 Software Defined Storage